gohugoio/hugo/docs/content/content/archetypes.md

 +++
 ```

-As we can see, the `title` and `date` fields are still included by Hugo, but the rest of the front-matter is being generated from the `photo.md` archetype instead of the `default.md` archetype.
+As we can see, the `title` and `date` fields are still included by Hugo, but the rest of the front matter is being generated from the `photo.md` archetype instead of the `default.md` archetype.

 ### Tip: Default Values